KehindeAkinbowale/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-prints the numbers from 0 to 9
+prints 10 times the numbers from 0 to 14